finfet/kestrel/BUILDING.md

 **Linux**

-- gcc and the debian build-essential equivalent
+- gcc and the debian build-essential package or equivalent
-- The strip program.
-On Fedora binutils-x86_64-linux-gnu is required
 - When building from x86_64 to aarch64 the aarch64 linker
   `gcc-aarch64-linux-gnu` is needed.
 - cargo targets: x86_64-unknown-linux-musl, aarch64-unknown-linux-musl,